Trade and Business Facilitation

 WTO Trade Facilitation Agreement

-Barbados has ratified the Trade Facilitation Agreement (TFA) at the World Trade implementation commitments for developing and least developed countries.
+Barbados has ratified the Trade Facilitation Agreement (TFA) at the World Trade Organisation (WTO), on 31 January 2018.
+The TFA provides for the self-designation of implementation commitments for developing and least developed countries.

 Barbados has self-designated the forty technical measures contained in the TFA.
 It has identified those provisions which will be implemented upon entry into force of the Agreement (Category A Commitments); those which require additional time for implementation (Category B) and those which require additional time and technical assistance (Category C).